Universal Business Language: National standards adoption

+Governance and development

-OASIS UBL Technical Committee and ISO/IEC 19845 Maintenance Agency
+OASIS UBL Technical Committee

-The OASIS Universal Business Language (UBL) Technical Committee is responsible for the creation and maintenance of the OASIS Standard and has been designated the maintenance agency for ISO/IEC 19845.
+The OASIS Universal Business Language (UBL) Technical Committee is responsible for the creation and maintenance of the OASIS Standard.

+ISO/IEC 19845 Maintenance Agency

+OASIS UBL Technical Committee has been designated the maintenance agency for ISO/IEC 19845.
 The maintenance governance procedures describe how committee and non-committee members contribute to the development of the specification.